-In regards to Principle 3.1 the Board considers the business practices and ethics exercised by individual Board members and key executives to be of the highest standards.
+In regards to Principle 3.1 the Board expects the business practices and ethics exercised by individual Directors and key executives to be of the highest standards.

-The Company has a code of conduct as to the:
+The Company has a Code of Conduct as to the:

-- practices necessary to maintain confidence in the Company's integrity; - practices necessary to take into account their legal obligations and the expectations of shareholders; and - responsibility and accountability of individuals for reporting and investigating reports of unethical practices.
+- practices necessary to maintain confidence in the Company's integrity; - · practices necessary to take into account their legal obligations and the expectations of shareholders; and - responsibility and accountability of individuals for reporting and investigating reports of unethical practices.